 The mushroom and papaya pizza smells heavenly.

 The pizza is heavenly?
 Definitely!
-Try a slice!
+Come smell for yourself!

 When my dog Oreo felt the wet grass beneath her paws, she bolted up the stairs and curled up on the couch.